top of page

 Always Shoot Horizontal / Landscape / Sideways

 The first instinct for most smartphone and tablet users is to hold their device upright instead of on its side.
 But by simply turning the device horizontally instead of vertically, the video is optimized for all screens rather than just mobile devices.
 In other words, viewers can watch the video or live broadcast on a computer monitor, laptop or TV screen, just as they would a TV show or movie.
+While vertical videos have increased in popularity, horizontal video is the universal format and should be adhered to unless the video is being made exclusively for a vertical reel.

 Smooth and Steady Pleases Viewers